Best Plants Identifier Apps in 2026, Tested on Real Plants (Free & Paid)

 Pricing: Limited free trial; Offers in-app purchases

-If you don’t want to install a separate plant identifier app, you can use your Android phone’s Google Lens or iPhone’s Visual Lookup features instead.
+If you don’t want to install a separate plants identifier app, you can use your Android phone’s Google Lens or iPhone’s Visual Lookup features instead.
 All you have to do is point the viewfinder at the plant and tap the shutter button to search.
 It will then perform an image search and show you reliable results.
-The results though might not be quite accurate so that in mind.
+The results, though, might not be quite accurate, so keep that in mind.

 Comments 2